massifrg/t-pandocxml/README.md

 the information that can be carried by a Pandoc document.

-You may use filters to retain some of that information and use it by injecting `RawBlock` or `RawInline` elements of "context" format.
+You may use filters to retain some of that information and use it by injecting `RawBlock` or `RawInline` elements of "context" format, but passing all the items of the Pandoc AST to ConTeXt is easier.
+This way, you can also extend the textual elements that Pandoc can handle.

 In particular, I'm using some conventions to provide indices and different kinds of notes (not only footnotes), that are not supported by Pandoc, and its `Writer` of the ConTeXt format.

-You can also try to parse the native or JSON Pandoc formats directly in ConTeXt; it's possible, because ConTeXt has Lua libraries to parse JSON or even the native format (through LPEGs).
+Another way, instead of converting to XML, is parsing the native or JSON Pandoc formats directly in ConTeXt;
+it's possible, because ConTeXt has Lua libraries to parse JSON or even the native format (through LPEGs).
 But you must transform the parsed information into ConTeXt macro calls.

-I already did some typesetting XML with ConTeXt, and Pandoc internal format can be converted to XML in quite a natural way (see above), so I prefer transforming the JSON files into XML, and then use ConTeXt's macros designed for XML typesetting.
+I already did some typesetting XML with ConTeXt, and Pandoc internal format can be converted to XML in quite a natural way (see above), so I prefer transforming the JSON files into XML, and have all the tools ConTeXt provides for XML typesetting.

 Moreover, the conversion from JSON to XML can be done on the fly in memory by ConTeXt.